-Optimizing Your Wago Ethernet Communications
+Optimizing Communications

-The Wago Ethernet driver has been designed to provide the best performance with the least amount of impact on the system's overall performance.
-While the Wago Ethernet driver is fast, there are a couple of guidelines that can be used in order to control and optimize the application and gain maximum performance.
+The WAGO Ethernet Driver is designed to provide the best performance with the least amount of impact on the system's overall performance.
+While the driver is fast, there are a couple of guidelines that can be used to control and optimize the application and gain maximum performance.

-Our server refers to communications protocols like Wago Ethernet as a channel.
+The server refers to communications protocols like Wago Ethernet as a channel.
 Each channel defined in the application represents a separate path of execution in the server.
 Once a channel has been defined, a series of devices must then be defined under that channel.
 Each of these devices represents a single Wago controller from which data will be collected.
-While this approach to defining the application will provide a high level of performance, it won't take full advantage of the Wago Ethernet driver or the network.
+While this approach to defining the application will provide a high level of performance, it won't take full advantage of the WAGO Ethernet Driver or the network.
 An example of how the application may appear when configured using a single channel is shown below.

 Each device appears under a single Wago Ethernet channel.
 In this configuration, the driver must move from one device to the next as quickly as possible in order to gather information at an effective rate.
-As more devices are added or more information is requested from a single device, the overall update rate begins to suffer.
+As more devices are added or more Device2 information is requested from a single device, the overall update rate begins to

-If the Wago Ethernet driver could only define one single channel, then the example shown above would be the only option available; however, the Wago Ethernet driver can define up to 16 channels.
+If the WAGO Ethernet Driver could only define one single channel, then the example shown above would be the only option available; however, the driver can define up to 16 channels.
 Using multiple channels distributes the data collection workload by simultaneously issuing multiple requests to the network.
 An example of how the same application may appear when configured using multiple channels to improve performance is shown below.